 Electroless nickel is often chosen above electrolytically applied coatings because of its ability to coat irregularly shaped, highly detailed parts with complex geometries.
 The completely uniform deposit thickness is perfect for achieving close dimensional tolerance capabilities.

-If you would like to find out more about using electroless plating as an alternative to electroplating, call us on our phone number, email us at email@example.com or visit the contact page on our website to make an enquiry.
+If you would like to find out more about using electroless plating as an alternative to electroplating, call us , email us at or visit the contact page on our website to make an enquiry.